Timken 1111: Regular use and disposition

-The Northern Pacific purchased the 1111 from Timken on February 8, 1933, after it crossed the 100000 mi mark.
-The railroad renumbered it 2626, classifying it internally as locomotive class A-1 (it was the class's sole member), used it in passenger service between Seattle and Yakima, Washington, then shifted its service to passenger trains between Seattle and Missoula, Montana.
+The Northern Pacific purchased No. 1111 from Timken on February 8, 1933, after it crossed the 100000 mi mark.
+The railroad renumbered it as No. 2626, classifying it internally as an A-1 (it was the class's sole member), used it in passenger service between Seattle and Yakima, Washington, then shifted its service to passenger trains between Seattle and Missoula, Montana.
 They operated it for 23 years before retiring it from active service.
-Its last run was on August 4, 1957 when it pulled a passenger train from Seattle to Cle Elum and back.
+Its final run occurred on August 4, 1957, when it pulled a passenger train from Seattle to Cle Elum and return.

-Efforts were made to preserve the locomotive.
-The Timken Company even tried to purchase it and return to the company's Canton, Ohio headquarters under its own power, but it was scrapped before Timken and Northern Pacific could complete their negotiations.
+NP subsequently reported that No. 2626 had accumulated around 2,100,000 mi while in NP service and had consumed 80,000 tonnes of coal, 9,000,000 U.S.gal of fuel oil, and more than 17,500,000 U.S.gal of water.
+Efforts were made to preserve the locomotive; the Timken Company even tried to purchase it and return to the company's Canton, Ohio headquarters under its own power.
+In 1958, before Timken and Northern Pacific could complete their negotiations, the No. 2626 was scrapped in South Tacoma.